chef-boneyard/chef-rfc/new/immediately-before.md

 ## Specification

-We add a new :immediately_before timing which causes a notification to happen *before* the resource actually updates.
+We add a new :before timing which causes a notification to happen *before* the resource actually updates.
 If the resource will not actually update, this event does not fire.

 The events you can specify would become:

-- :immediately_before - before the resource updates, but *only* if an update will occur.
+- :before - before the resource updates, but *only* if an update will occur.
 - :immediately - after the resource updates, but *only* if an update occurred.
 - :delayed - after the resource updates, at the end of the run.